Yelp/dataloader-codegen/API_DOCS.md

             isResponseDictionary: ?boolean    (can only use if isBatchResource=true)
             isBatchKeyASet: ?boolean          (can only use if isBatchResource=true)
             propertyBatchKey: ?string         (can only use if isBatchResource=true)
+            responseKey: ?string              (must exist when propertyBatchKey is used)
+            swaggerLink: ?string              (must exist when propertyBatchKey is used)
+            swaggerPath: ?string              (must exist when propertyBatchKey is used)
+            httpMethod: ?string               (must exist when propertyBatchKey is used)

 typings:
     language: flow